getodk/docs/odkx-src/suitcase-intro.rst

   .. note::

-      Suitcase GUI supports only Uploading of files and not Updating or Modifying, check out :ref:`Suitcase CLI  <suitcase-using-cli>`
+      Suitcase GUI supports only Uploading of files and not Updating or Modifying, check out :ref:`Suitcase CLI  <suitcase-cli-update>`

   .. _suitcase-gui-reset: